mdujan/ART-CRAFT-STORE/README.md

 5. Mylist item have two buttons- UPDATE and DELETE button.
 6. Signup and login authorization & authentication will done here.
 7. Footer in all pages.
-8. Implement light and dark theme.
+8. Implement light and dark theme